Central challenges

 Renewable fuels are still mainly produced in small quantities for research purposes.
 Only a few plants in Europe and the world are already capable of producing reFuels on a larger scale.
 In order to be able to ramp up production, technical issues and requirements need to be clarified in addition to other aspects.
 What suitable scalable solutions for the production of different fuels for air, ship and ground transportation could look like is the topic of the innovation focus on production.
-Experts from the Karlsruhe Institute of Technology (KIT) and the Mineraloelraffinerie Oberrhein (MiRO) are responsible for this topic.

-This is how the innovation focus works
+How the innovation focus works

-The innovation focus on production deals with technologies for the production of renewable fuels.
-The focus here is on processes that have sufficient technical maturity (TRL ≥ 5) to be transferred to industrial production in the foreseeable future.
+The innovation focus area Production deals with technologies for the production of renewable fuels.
+The focus is on processes that have sufficient technical maturity (TRL ≥ 5) to be transferred to industrial production in the foreseeable future.
 To support the market ramp-up, existing knowledge on these technologies is to be pooled, systematized and made available.
 A comprehensive literature review will be carried out for this purpose.
 In the course of the project, information on the relevant processes, raw materials used and fuels that can be produced will be systematically processed and presented in varying degrees of detail from different perspectives.
 The results of the work will be made available to stakeholders and interested parties in the form of workshops, reports, short reports, a glossary and other formats.
+The overarching aim is to provide a compact overview of the foreseeable process paths available for the production of renewable fuels in order to provide both experts and other interested parties with easy access to the topic.
+The production options and their strengths and weaknesses are presented as part of a decision-making basis.

 "We are convinced that all renewable carbon sources must be used for the production of carbon-containing fuels and chemical products.
 Many different processes are needed to ensure that the various fuels and other chemical products required in the future are produced in line with demand.
 To support the market ramp-up of renewable fuels, we want to pool available technical knowledge on the production of renewable fuels, process it systematically and make it accessible to stakeholders and all interested parties at various levels of depth."